Attraction At the Foot of Castle Hill, Amazing View

 Souvenir & Gourmet Shop

-A souvenir and gourmet shop (Mon-Sun: 9.00-22.00) opened in the former bazaar area offering mainly (overpriced) Hungarian goodies:
+The Castle Bazaar has 5 souvenir and gourmet shops at various psots of the area offering mainly (overpriced) Hungarian goodies:

 You can also admire the wonderful panorama of Pest from the terrace of the adjacent cafe.